jurek1oo/BlueIrisCmdJ/README.txt

 # blueiriscmdj under GNU gpl-2.0 licence --- https://opensource.org/licenses/gpl-2.0.php

 This is Java port of blueiriscmd Python software written by Magnus Appelquist (https://github.com/magapp/blueiriscmd).
 I have used Python code as my template, and have upgraded code to run on Python 3.8.
-Python is in doc/python directory.
+Python version is in doc/python directory.
+Blue Iris have web server enabled and configured, to be accessible on local lan.
+On BlueIris you need to create user with password access to the web server on the local lan.

 Python code has been ported to Java (hence blueiriscmdj), to run on my Raspberry pi 3, to control my Blue Iris (BI) system.
 I am not sure if I fully understand the BI operation, hence the "doc/notes_issues_list.txt".
-I control camera activity setting different profiles (AtHome and OnTheRoad).
+I control camera activity (recording) setting different profiles (AtHome and OnTheRoad).
+The class HelperSetProfile is used for integration with another Java code running on raspberry PI.

 You need to change login and other system parameters to make the unit test works, in Constants4Tests.calss.
-You need to create this class, as it is not in git.
+You need to create this class, as it may not be in git.
 The template is below:
 I am using InteliJ Idea community edition, ide.

 To make executable jar, cd to project directory with pom.xml and execute in the terminal window:

 mvn package -Dmaven.test.skip

-This will compile and build snapshot jar.
+This will compile and build snapshot jar, without running tests.
-Or you can use the existing jar.
+Or you can use the existing jar in /executablejar directory.

 This code is avaiable under GNU GPL 2 licence.